OpenNetworkingFoundation/ansible-role-nginx/README.md

       - www.example.com
     redirect_url: https://google.com  # destination for 301 redirection of the aliases
     strip_request_uri: true  # Set to true to strip off the path at the end of the URI when redirecting
+    php: false  # set to true if you want to enable PHP FastCGI support.
+Must install php role
     extra_config: |  # Extra arbitrary configuration to put inside the server {} block
       <arbitrary configuration>
 ```